Thin Red Line Flag

 What is the black flag with red line?
 What does it mean?

 Sometimes, instead of seeing the classic American flag with a red stripe design, a black flag with a red stripe is used instead.
 This is an alternate design of the thin red line flag.
 The red line spans across the flag like the more popular design, but the entire background is black instead of black and white.
-The meaning is the same for both firefighter flags.
+The meaning is the same for both red line firefighter flags.

 Is the thin red line flag disrespectful?
 Does it mean red lives matter?